 Coral Lee, a retired school teacher from California, gained notoriety as a postcard publisher.
 The series of 28 postcards were released between 1979 and 1983.
 Some collectors wonder if this is a rookie, but Montana’s first game against the Redskins was October 4, 1981.
 It’s safe to assume this postcard was released no earlier than 1982 and is not a rookie.

 Shop for the 1979-83 Coral-Lee Joe Montana Postcard on eBay (rare) (affiliate link)

 1982 Topps Joe Montana #488

 The 1982 Topps Joe Montana (#488) card is the second major-issue Joe Montana card.
-This card says “NFC All Pro” on the top denoting Montana being named the NFC’s best quarterback for the 1981 season.
-The photo shows Joe Montana the phone, presumably with his quarterback coach, Sam Wyche.
+This card says “NFC All-Pro” on the top denoting Montana being named the NFC’s best quarterback for the 1981 season.
+The photo shows Joe Montana on the phone, presumably with his quarterback coach, Sam Wyche.

 Shop for the 1982 Joe Montana Topps #488 on eBay (affiliate link)